The Most (and the Least) Polluted Cities in the World

 Most polluted: Hotan, China

-The only other non-Indian city to make the top 10, the western China city of Hotan takes eighth place on IQ Air’s list.
-In this region of Xinjiang, coal burning and production is extremely high.
-Not only that, but the natural elements aren’t kind to residents, either.
+Earning the top spot as the most polluted city is Hotan in western China, the only place in the top 10 most polluted cities not located in India.
+In this region of Xinjiang, there is a lot of coal burning and coal production.
+On top of that, the natural elements aren’t kind to residents.
 Along with the usual harms from development and population growth, Hotan—according to a report from the China Environmental Health Project—experiences sand-filled wind more than 300 days out of the year.
-These countries might want to read about how Rwanda became one of the cleanest nations on Earth.

 Least polluted: Honolulu, Hawaii

-On a more positive note, the American Lung Association states that Hawaii—especially Honolulu—has some of the cleanest air in the United States and anywhere else.
-The environmental website Mother Nature News points to Hawaii’s tradewinds: These year-round breezes carry any air particulates out to sea.
-Possibly related: Hawaii also happens to be one of the states with the fewest heart attacks per year.
-Guidebooks show pristine sands and clear waters, but this is what the world’s most polluted beaches used to look like.
+On a positive note, the American Lung Association in 2018 cited Hawaii—especially Honolulu—as having some of the cleanest air in the United States and anywhere else.
+The environmental website Mother Nature News points to Hawaii’s trade winds that carry air particulates out to sea.
+There are also very few industry operations based in Honolulu, and since the islands are isolated, there aren’t any hazardous particles blowing over from the mainland.

 Least polluted: Zurich, Switzerland